JuanPardos/rust-jxl/README.md

 ## Notes

--This program never overwrites your original images, all compressed files are saved in a separate `output` folder.
+- This program never overwrites your original images, all compressed files are saved in a separate `output` folder.
--JPEG XL format is not widely supported.
+- JPEG XL format is not widely supported.
 You may run into issues, I recommend using this as a storage tool.
 You should be able to recover the original format using other tools.
--Support for alpha channel (transparency) might be broken, you will probably lose the transparency and get a black background instead.
+- Support for alpha channel (transparency) might be broken, you will probably lose the transparency and get a black background instead.